AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-09-0.md

+---
+title: Release Notes | Fixed issues in Adobe Experience Manager Guides, 2026.09.0 release
+description: Learn about the bug fixes in the 2026.09.0 release of Adobe Experience Manager Guides as a Cloud Service.

+---

 # Fixed issues in the 2026.09.0 release

 This article covers the bugs fixed in various areas of the 2026.09.0 release of Adobe Experience Manager Guides as a Cloud Service.